ISO 9001:2015 Requirements – Quality Management System Clause 1.0 – Scope

-It defines a set of ISO 9001 requirements that you can use to develop a quality management system (QMS).
+It defines a set of ISO 9001 requirements that has been used to develop a quality management system (QMS).
 The scope of control requirements needed for a “Quality” management system (QMS), will obviously differ from other management standards such as environmental or health and safety systems.
-The requirements defined in ISO 9001 are designed to achieve two objectives:
+The requirements defined in ISO 9001 are designed to achieve several objectives:

 - To demonstrate your ability to consistently provide quality products and services that meet customer and applicable regulatory requirements.